Big Pocono State Park

 Downhill Skiing: Camelback Ski Area has been proclaimed as the biggest and best ski, snowboard and snowtubing area in the Poconos.
 There are 33 trails, 13 lifts including two high-speed, detachable quads, two halfpipes, two terrain parks, night skiing and 100% snowmaking.
 For more information call 570-629-1661.
 For snow conditions call 800-233-8100. www.skicamelback.com

 If you need an accommodation to participate in park activities due to a disability, please contact the park you plan to visit.

 The top of Camelback Mountain is a unique forest called a scrub oak shrubland.
-Wind-dwarfed gray birch, quaking aspen, red pine and scrub oak cover the mountaintop, with no tree over twenty feet tall.
+Wind-dwarfed gray birch, quaking aspen, pitch pine and scrub oak cover the mountaintop, with no tree over twenty feet tall.
 Lowbush blueberry, sweet fern and mountain laurel grow under the short trees.
-Down slope, the forest offers more shade with mixed hardwoods including oak, maple, and hickory trees.
+Down slope, the forest offers more shade with mixed hardwoods including oak, maple and hickory trees.

 Portions of South Trail are lined with blueberry and mountain laurel, which bloom in mid-June.
-On the north side of the mountain, North Trail Lower Loop Trail on the old railroad grade passes through a rock cut and offers hikers a glimpse of a hemlock and rhododendron glen, which is surprisingly cool on hot summer days.
+On the north side of the mountain, North Trail Lower Loop follows the old railroad grade and passes through a rock cut, offering hikers a glimpse of a hemlock and rhododendron glen, which is surprisingly cool on hot summer days.
 Rhododendron blooms in late July.

 In 1953, a 1,306-acre portion of the state game lands, including the ski area lease, was acquired by the Pennsylvania Department of Forests and Waters (now the Department of Conservation and Natural Resources) for the purpose of developing a state park at the mountain’s summit.